Skip to main content

 Monday: Lose Your Shirt on a Sheep: The Big Sheep

-Combine a trip to The Big Sheep with an hour or two bodyboarding at Northam Burrows or go rock-pooling followed by a dip in the seawater pool or play a round of crazy golf at nearby Westward Ho!
+Combine a trip to The Big Sheep with an hour or two bodyboarding at Northam Burrows, or, go rock-pooling followed by a dip in the seawater pool, or play a round of crazy golf at nearby Westward Ho!

 Tuesday: Walkies: The South West Coastal Footpath